PointNorm-Net: Self-Supervised Normal Prediction of 3D Point Clouds via Multi-Modal Distribution Estimation: Experiments

 \subsection{Efficiency}

-In \fig~\ref{fig:teaser}, we report the average running time of different methods.
-Among them, the methods based on deep learning are implemented in Python 3.7.3.
-PCV and LRRfast are implemented in Matlab.
-HF-cubes is implemented in C++.
-DeepFit, G2N2, and MSUNE-Net have similar networks and inference times, and they are the fastest (about 0.3ms per point).
-PCPNet and AdaFit are a bit slower since they have more network parameters.
-Their inference time is 0.61ms and 0.71ms per point respectively.
-The conventional high-quality methods exhibit more generalization ability compared with the deep supervised methods.
-But they usually are more time-consuming.
-MSUNE-Net, a deep network-based unsupervised method, integrates the merits of the two approaches.
+In \fig~\ref{fig:teaser}, we report the average inference time of the different methods.
+The deep learning methods are implemented in Python 3.7.3, while PCV and LRRfast are implemented in MATLAB, and HF-cubes is implemented in C++. \re{SHS-Net and MSECNet, the latest high-performing normal estimators, achieve the fastest inference speeds but exhibit significant performance degradation on real-world scanned datasets.
+DeepFit, G2N2, and PointNorm-Net have similar networks and inference times, taking about 0.3ms per point.
+CMG-Net, PCPNet, and AdaFit, due to their more complex network structures or increased number of parameters, exhibit slower inference times of 0.4ms, 0.61ms, and 0.71ms per point, respectively.} NeuralGF is very time-consuming since it fits a global neural field from each single point cloud.
+Traditional high-quality methods exhibit better generalization ability than deep supervised methods but are usually time-consuming.
+PointNorm-Net, a deep network-based self-supervised method, integrates the merits of the two approaches.